mumbleskates/bilrost/README.md

 ***`Message` types inside `Box` still impl `Message`, with a covering impl;
 message types can nest recursively this way.

-Any of these types may be included directly in a Bilrost message struct.
+Any of these types may be included directly in a `bilrost` message struct.
 If that field's value is defaulted, no bytes will be emitted when it is encoded.

 In addition to including them directly, these types can also be nested within several different containers: